Have you been struggling to come up with ideas how to make wavy hair a reality without reaching for the curling irons? You’re not alone.

 However, we totally get that sometimes you want to try something out before you go shelling out your hard-earned money on new hair care items.

-Ideally, you’ll need an empty spray bottle because this mixture works best when sprayed onto hair, as well as:
+Ideally, you’ll need an empty spray bottle because this mixture works best when sprayed onto hair.

 - 1 tablespoon of sea salt

 - 250ml warm water – boil the water in a kettle or on the stovetop and leave to stand until it lowers in temperature for best results